-Our operating performance in the first quarter was solid and in line with our expectations.
-We remain on track to deliver \$2,150 to \$2,300 million of Adjusted EBITDA, marking the fourth consecutive year of double-digit growth.
-The pricing environment remains positive, and our focus remains on compounding unit margins through all parts of the cycle, creating value for our shareholders through improving returns on capital.
+Our operating performance in Significant weather disruptions throughout the first quarter was solid half of the year impacted both construction activity and operating efficiencies, resulting in line with adjustments to our expectations.
+We remain on track aggregates volume and cost outlook for the full year.
+Despite the challenging environment, aggregates cash gross profit per ton has increased double-digits this year, and we expect this trend to deliver \$2,150 to \$2,300 million continue for the remainder of Adjusted EBITDA, marking the fourth consecutive year of double-digit growth.
+The pricing environment remains positive, and our focus remains on compounding unit margins through all parts overall demand fundamentals continue to underpin long-term growth.